Pseudonym-Tim/mewgenics-furniture-framework/README.md

 - **Vanilla name dumping**
   Dump the game's loaded vanilla furniture names to a text file for reference and duplicate protection.

+- **Jack shop furniture testing**
+  Force a configured furniture item into Jack's shop or reroll Jack's visible shop furniture so modders can quickly confirm that their furniture can appear, be bought, and has the expected price.

 ## How it works